Laryngeal cancer

 • in a smaller portion of patients, infections with human papillomaviruses (HPVs), especially with the high-risk HPV 16 type

-• certain whitish (leukoplakia or pachydermia) or reddish (erythroplakia) mutations of the laryngeal mucosa (cancer precursors)
+• cancer precursors – certain whitish (leukoplakia or pachydermia) or reddish (erythroplakia) mutations of the laryngeal mucosa

+Tobacco consumption and alcohol consumption are the main risk factors, and are particularly harmful in combination.
 There is moreover evidence that malnutrition or increased consumption of meat or fried food may raise the risk for laryngeal cancer.

 How does laryngeal cancer progress?